bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 to encourage people to change their ways.
 Do you remember that many Emacs packages weren't using VCS and were distributed only on EmacsWiki?
 Fun times!

 [MELPA](https://melpa.org) was a true revolution was it was released - a repo that was building snapshot release packages from a ton of sources (GitHub, person code repos, EmacsWiki).
-It was trivial to add a package there and it was a "one and thing" (unlike its predecessor Marmalade, when you had to upload each new release manually).
+It was trivial to add a package there and it was a "one and done" thing (unlike its predecessor Marmalade, when you had to upload each new release manually).
 You'd just submit a package recipe and MELPA will rebuild your package when needed.

 Today MELPA hosts a whopping 6000 (!!!)
 Emacs packages and its' a true pillar of our community.
 For context - the official GNU ELPA and NonGNU ELPA repos are home to about 650 packages.
 I don't know about you, but I've discovered a lot of cool packages while browsing MELPA and I can't imagine the Emacs community without it.